DAF201/toys/AS_kit/readme.md

-multi threads ver for AS_kit_1.5(not as stable as multi processes ver)
+multi threading ver for AS_kit_1.5
 1. check new video
 2. reply to new video
 3. give new video like and coins